 f.Evidence of recognition of achievements and significant contributions to the industry or field by peers, governmental entities, or professional or business organizations.

 Note: If the above standards do not readily apply to an alien’s occupation, he or she may submit comparable evidence to establish his or her ability.

-If the foreign national is submitting a petition as an Alien of Exceptional Ability, merely submitting evidence of the 3 of the 10 prongs is not sufficient to be deemed “exceptional.”
+If the foreign national is submitting a petition as an Alien of Exceptional Ability, merely submitting evidence for the 3 of the 10 prongs is not sufficient to be deemed “exceptional.”